bbartling/BrickModelSummarizer/README.md

 $ python streamlit run app.py -- --show_prompt_template
 ```

-Below is an example of what the Streamlit app look like with the `--show_prompt_template` argument.
-As shown in the screenshot the response are a bit on the slow side for CPU as defined in the model inference time.
-Another thing to note is this screenshot below was before using the official prompt template as defined by the [TheBloke](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML#prompt-template-llama-2-chat) for these compressed models available on HuggingFace.
-Please be aware when using this flag that the results may not look as pretty, for what ever reason the prompt template characters appear to interfer with Streamlit's front end rendering, just FYI.
+Below is an example of what the Streamlit app looks like with the `--show_prompt_template` argument.
+As shown in the screenshot, the responses are a bit slower for CPU, as defined by the model's inference time.
+It's important to note that this screenshot was taken before using the official prompt template, as defined by [TheBloke](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML#prompt-template-llama-2-chat), for these compressed models available on HuggingFace.
+Please be aware that when using this flag, the results may not appear as visually appealing, as the prompt template characters may interfere with Streamlit's front-end rendering.
+Just a heads-up for your information.

 ![Alt text](/images/streamlit_example.jpg)